American Studies (AMST)

 One-term survey courses:

 III.
-Topical Courses: Each student must take four courses that deal with elements of the American experience that he/she has determined are central to his/her particular major.
-Courses that will fulfill this requirement are listed under American Studies in this catalog.
-In order that majors acquire the skills necessary to function independently, one of these courses must be sufficiently advanced within its discipline to carry a research component or its equivalent.
+Topical Courses: Each student must take four courses that deal with elements of the American experience that he or she has determined are central to a particular focus within the major.
+Courses that will fulfill this requirement are listed under three groups.
+No more than one of these courses may be a 100-level course.
+(Survey courses above and beyond those used to satisfy the required one-term and two-term sequences may count as a Topical Course.)
+No more than two Topical Courses may be from the same group.
+Students must take courses from at least two groups.
+In order that majors acquire the research skills necessary to complete the major, one of these four courses must be a 300-level course.

 American Studies Courses

 AMST 100.
 The Long View: History and American Culture As the pace of American life seems to move ever faster, who has time for the past?
 Yet without the past there would be neither present nor future, for only history explains the origins of the present.
 It is history’s long view that will be the heart of this course.
 Contemporary American questions (is America a Christian nation?, is higher education worth it?, do people deserve to go bankrupt?, what’s so American about Mom and apple pie?) only make sense in their historical perspective, which replaces simplistic answers with deeper understanding.
 6 cr., AI, WR1, FallS.
 Zabin